securepixels/securepixels/README.md

 ## About me ✨
 - 🔭 I’m currently learning Cybersecurity, AI, and Data Analytics
-- I'm an avid reader, my favorite author is James Baldwin
+- I'm an avid reader, and my favorite author is James Baldwin
 - 🌱 I’m a Software Developer, UX Designer, & Technical Writer
 - I created my [portfolio website]() from scratch (currently updating)
 - 📫 How to reach me: cpamp2011@gmail.com